-Property tax is a tax on real property, and should not be confused with other forms of taxation such as GST and income taxes.
-Real property consists of land and the improvements on the land (e.g., buildings, towers, pipelines, and other structures).
+Property tax is a tax on land, and things attached to the land (like buildings, towers, pipelines, etc.).
+It is not a tax on consumption (like a GST or a provincial sales tax) nor is it an income tax.
 On reserve lands, taxable properties include any land and improvements that are held or occupied, such as leases (residential, commercial and other), permits (section 28(2)), licenses, rights of ways and simple occupations (whether authorized or unauthorized).
-Linear properties such as transmission lines, pipelines and and railways are also taxable interests.
+Linear properties such as transmission lines, pipelines, and railways may be taxable interests.

 Owners or occupiers of the real property interests are the taxpayers.
-The amount they owe is determined by the value of their property interest (as determined by the assessor), the classification of the property, applicable exemptions, and the rates of tax set by the First Nation.
-Property owned by the federal government and federal Crown corporations are immune from property taxation; however, the government pays a grant in lieu of taxation to the First Nation.
+The amount they owe is determined by the value of their property interest (as determined by an assessor), the classification of the property, applicable exemptions, and the rates of tax set by the First Nation.
+Property owned by other governments and Crown corporations are constitutionally immune from taxation; however, the federal government can provide payment in lieu of taxation to the First Nation.

 When a First Nation decides to exercise property taxation jurisdiction, it can access one of two enabling federal statutes: the Indian Act or the First Nations Fiscal Management Act.
 In either case, the First Nations Tax Commission (FNTC) is the body that provides institutional and regulatory support to First Nation property taxation.

 In the toolkits for each legislative framework, you will find the applicable legislation, regulations, standards or policies, sample laws and notices, explanatory notes and information related to the support of First Nation property taxation.